Frequently Asked Questions (FAQs) – PSAP Service Delivery

 With the system, known as the public safety answering point or PSAP, a 9-1-1 operator takes the call at the E-Comm emergency communication centre, and then transfers the call to a secondary safety answering point – fire, police or ambulance – to be dispatched.

 The system worked very well for years.
 In 2013, the operators handled almost 63,000 calls for help, and each year, delivering the 9-1-1 service is becoming more complex – accidentally emergency dialing from cell phones, increasing number of abandoned calls, global social media alerts – and RCMP dispatch had been required to “bolster” the PSAP call answerers.
 The RCMP completed a core review and advised the NI911 Corporation that a new cost allocation model would need to be created if it was to continue the service.
 The new model would have meant an annual cost to the NI911 Corporation of $731,856 -- an increase of over $250,000 per year.

 The cost is $2,003,510 over a five year term, and is approximately $1.7 million less than it would have been under the new agreement with the RCMP.

 Completely comfortable.
-E-Comm provides PSAP 911 call answering not only for Metro Vancouver region, but also for the Sunshine Coast Regional District, Whistler, Squamish, the south portion of the Squamish-Lillooet Regional District, and also provides dispatch for 32 police and fire departments.
-They are world-class experts in the field of 911 call answering, and are fully resourced to take on the service for us.
+E-Comm provides PSAP 9-1-1 call answering for the NI911 Corporation, the Metro Vancouver region and 25 other regional districts in B.C.
+E-Comm also provides dispatch services for 36 police and fire departments.
+They are world-class experts in the field of 9-1-1 call answering, and are fully resourced to take on the service for us.